AbirlalBera/CYBER_SECURITY/TROJAN_BYTES/Linux_Users.md

 **2.How to create a user in Linux and give them sudo permission?**

 ```

-Create a new user
-sudo adduser username   ////
+sudo adduser username   //// Create a new user

-OR with useradd (more basic)   ////
-sudo useradd -m -s /bin/bash username
+sudo useradd -m -s /bin/bash username   //// OR with useradd (more basic)

-Add user to sudo group (most common method)
+sudo usermod -aG sudo username   //// Add user to sudo group (most common method)
-sudo usermod -aG sudo username

-Alternative: Add to wheel group (some distributions)
+sudo usermod -aG wheel username   //// Alternative: Add to wheel group (some distributions)
-sudo usermod -aG wheel username
 ```

 **Verify sudo access:**

 ```

-Switch to the new user and test sudo
+su - username   //// Switch to the new user and test sudo
-su - username
 sudo whoami  # Should return "root"
 ```